 - Energy restoration

-Disease control aside, some appreciate massage because it brings about intangible benefits like solace, comfort, and connection with healers.
+Disease control aside, some appreciate massage because it brings intangible benefits like solace, comfort, and connection with healers.

 Potential Side Effects